 All thirty girls put their hands up.

 I then showed a favourite video of mine to use in sessions with everyone.
-It is Tupac Shakur at 17 talking about how to approach a woman and respect a woman.
+It is Tupac Shakur at 17 talking about how to approach a woman with respect.
 This was shot before violence wrapped its hands around him and pulled his life, body and soul apart and ended his life.
-I have written before in details about this video as being a breathing snapshot of young men at the crossroads of embracing or rejecting destructive concepts of manhood and masculinity.
+I have written before in details about this video as being a living snapshot of young men at the crossroads of embracing or rejecting destructive concepts of manhood and masculinity.

 Watch the video below.